Collision-free Source Seeking and Flocking Control of Multi-agents with Connectivity Preservation: Introduction

 \section{Introduction}

-The coordination control of networked multi-agent systems pertains to the development of distributed control protocols with limited local interactions (inter-agent communications) among neighboring agents such that the coordinated objectives (e.g. flocking, rendezvous, formation and consensus \cite{Jia}-\cite{Deghat}) can be realized \cite{Ge}.
-It has attracted considerable attention in a variety of fields (e.g. smart grids and intelligent transportation systems).
+The coordination control of networked multi-agent systems pertains to the development of distributed control protocols, with limited local interactions among neighboring agents, such that the coordinated objectives can be realized (e.g., flocking, rendezvous, formation and consensus \cite{Jia,Deghat}).
+As a family of distributed control problems, flocking is a typical form of collective motion behavior that can be found in nature and has been studied in various disciplines including computer science \cite{Reynolds}, physics \cite{Frasca,Vicsek}, biology \cite{Emlen,Okubo} and robotics\cite{Jia,Saulnier}.
+Given the typical flocking rules (cohesion, alignment and separation), flocking is considered to be a motion synchronization or consensus problem where all agents reach an agreement \cite{Yu} and achieve a group control objective \cite{Olfati-1} in a dynamically changing environment \cite{Ji, Olfati-2, Vicsek, Jadbabaie}.